On October 16, 1793, Marie Antoinette was beheaded — just months after her husband King Louis XVI met the same fate.

 Marie Antoinette: the very name of the doomed queen of France, the last of the Ancien Régime, evokes power and fascination.
 Against the poverty of late 18th-century France, the five syllables evoke a cloud of pastel-colored indulgence, absurd fashions, and cruel frivolity, like a rococo painting, sprung to life.

-The real life, and death, of Marie Antoinette is certainly as fascinating.
-Falling from the Olympus-on-earth of Versailles to the humble cell of the Conciergerie and ultimately the executioner’s scaffold, the last days of the last real Queen of France were full of humiliation, degradation, and blood.
+The life, and death, of Marie Antoinette is certainly as fascinating.
+Falling from the Olympus-on-earth of Versailles to the humble cell of the Conciergerie and ultimately the executioner’s scaffold on October 16, 1793, the final days of the last real Queen of France were full of humiliation, degradation, and blood.

-The final 11 weeks of her life were spent in a humble cell at the Conciergerie, much of which she likely spent reflecting on the turns her life — and France — took to bring her from the top of the world to the guillotine’s blade.
+Marie Antoinette’s final 11 weeks before her death were spent in a humble cell at the Conciergerie, much of which she likely spent reflecting on the turns her life — and France — took to bring her from the top of the world to the guillotine’s blade.

 Marie Antoinette wasn’t even French.
 Born Maria Antonia in 1755 Vienna to Empress Maria of Austria, the young princess was chosen to marry the dauphin of France, Louis Auguste, when her sister was found an unsuitable match.
 In preparation to join the more formal French court, a tutor instructed young Maria Antonia, finding her “more intelligent than has been generally supposed,” yet also warned that “She is rather lazy and extremely frivolous, she is hard to teach.”

 Marie Antoinette embraced the frivolity that came so naturally to her in a way that stood out even in Versailles.
 Four years after coming to the heart of French political life, she and her husband became its leaders when they were crowned king and queen in 1774.